-• FIDO Interoperability Requirements

-An implementation seeking FIDO Certification must first have successfully completed FIDO Functional Certification requirements for Authenticators, including Conformance Self-Validation and Interoperability Testing.
+- FIDO Interoperability Requirements - An implementation seeking FIDO Certification must first have successfully completed FIDO Functional Certification requirements for Authenticators, including Conformance Self-Validation and Interoperability Testing. - FIDO Authenticator Security and Privacy Requirements (By design) The authenticator implementation seeking Certification must first implement all applicable FIDO Authenticator Security and Privacy Requirements for a selected Level and prepare to pass the Security Test Procedures. - Accredited Security Laboratory Selection (for Level 1+ and higher)

-- Implementation Requirements The authenticator implementation seeking Certification must first implement all FIDO Security Requirements for a Level and prepare to pass the Security Test Procedures. - Accredited Security Laboratory Selection The vendor should begin conversations with a FIDO Accredited Security Laboratory to prepare for

-FIDO Authenticator Certification.
+The vendor should begin conversations with a FIDO Accredited Security Laboratory to prepare for FIDO Authenticator Certification.